Muhao-Chen/muhao-chen.github.io/_pages/teaching.md

 ### Huazhong University of Science and Technology, China
-- Class Adviser, B.S. students in Class 1301, Naval Architecture and Ocean Engineering, Sep.
+- Class Advisor, B.S. students in Class 1301, Naval Architecture and Ocean Engineering, Sep.
 2013 - Jul.
 2016
+    * Awared excellent class
 - From Beginner to Master in Virtual Instruments (LabVIEW, Signal Processing, and DAQ), Fall 2011 & Spring 2012
+    * Awarded national excellent LabView Club and individual

+### Wuhan Foreign Languages School (Public High School), China
+- Advisor of the the FRC Robotics Team
+    - Mentored mechanical design, DAQ, and control
+    - The school team won the national championship

 </div>